Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/06. Digital Asset Management/03. Creating DAM Assets[ch]/README.md

 1. Once uploaded you will see the thumbnail generate and the media is ready to be submitted for approval.
 ![Graphical user interface, application](./media/image2.png)

-1. Once approved click on "Review" on the top menu.
+1. Once submitted click on "Review" on the top menu.
 ![Selected image](./media/image3.png)

 1. "Approve" or "Reject" the asset.